json-api/json-api/_format/1.1/index.md

 ##### <a href="#crud-creating-responses-204" id="crud-creating-responses-204" class="headerlink"></a> 204 No Content

-If a `POST` request *did* include a [Client-Generated ID](#crud-creating-client-ids), and the requested resource has been created successfully, and the representation of the resource in the request matches the result (no additional fields have been added by the server when creating the resource), the server **MUST** return either a `201 Created` status code and response document (as described above) or a `204 No Content` status code with no response document.
+If the result of a `POST` request *matches* the representation of the resource (which is the case when a [Client-Generated ID](#crud-creating-client-ids) is used and no additional fields are added by the server on resource creation) and the requested resource has been created successfully, the server **MUST** return either a `201 Created` status code and response document (as described above) or a `204 No Content` status code with no response document.